• Skip to primary navigation

 Instructions

-5. Pour your batter into the greased pan.
+1. Pour your batter into the greased pan.
 Bake at 350 F for 35 minutes on the lower rack in the oven.
+Let cool down before cutting it.

 Remember not to open the oven in the middle of baking since it makes the cake flatten.